 However, some of our lower ability students have struggled with text based programming and the Python IDLE IDE, so I was also keen to give them the option of using the blocks on the BBC Micro:Bit site.
 This gives them a simulator to use at home (we are not giving out Microbits to Year 9s, just using them in class).

 So this is our Scheme of Learning, these are the slides, 9_3_01_Microbit_Introduction, (based on Alexander Hadwen-Bennett’s slides) and this is the List of Programs to try.
 This is Pete Dring’s Python Simulator (for testing home learning), and the BBC site’s Block programming editor and index here.

 Update: following the success of the Microbits enthusing students, as a department, we have identified opportunities for the following:

-Year 8 will be the current Microbits 1 Unit development work of Python, but optional easier pathway of more blocks.
+Year 8 will be the current Microbits 1 Unit development work of Python, but optional easier pathway using blocks.

 Year 9 will be a Microbits 2 Unit with more challenging games.